JMPerez/web-player-ui-code-test/README.md

 # Web Music Player

-This is a small project that I created in April 2012 as a code test, consisting of creating a semi-functional web-based Music Player interface using HTML5 and JavaScript.
+This is a small project that I created in April 2012 as a code test when joining Spotify, consisting of creating a semi-functional web-based Music Player interface using HTML5 and JavaScript.

 The interface serves three purposes:

 1. Perform track/artist/album searches through Spotify Metadata API
 2. Maintain playlists
-	a.
-CRUD (Create, Remove, Update, Delete)
+  - CRUD (Create, Remove, Update, Delete)
-	b.
-Add/remove tracks
+  - Add/remove tracks
 3. Maintain a current queue of songs
 4. Player controls
-	a.
-Play - Hint: “Play” songs using setTimeout for the song length
+  - Play - “Play” songs using setTimeout for the song length
-	b.
-Stop
+  - Stop
-	c.
-Rewind
+  - Rewind
-	d.
-FastForward
+  - FastForward

+Note that this is only a UI and there is no music playback.

 ## How to Run